 Having a baby is one of the most important, joyful, exciting and tumultuous times in a woman's life.
-Just as a joyfully anticipated pregnancy can still have its ups and downs, so too can the birth of a new baby.
-First of all, your body has just been put through an enormous strain; either labor and delivery or major surgery, and sometimes both.
-Not to mention the months of pregnancy that led up to the birth.
+Just as an anticipated pregnancy can have its ups and downs, so, too, can the birth of a new baby.

-Your body, your mind, your emotions and your hormones are on the roller coaster ride of their life.
-Throw in sleep deprivation, discomforts and frustrations with breast-feeding, caring for other children (if you have them), and possible financial concerns and it's no wonder that most new mothers experience mood changes.
+Your body, mind, emotions and hormones are on a roller coaster ride.
+Throw in sleep deprivation, discomforts and frustrations with breastfeeding, and day-to-day responsibilities, it's expected and natural that many new mothers experience mood changes.

 When is it considered postpartum depression?

-But what if it’s more than baby blues?
-In some women, the mood changes and physical discomforts of the postpartum period are severe or persist beyond six weeks.
-For them, the sadness and crying spells last all day, they can’t seem to fall asleep even when they have the chance, or they can’t seem to get up even to eat or bathe or care for their babies.
+In some women, mood changes and physical discomforts of the postpartum period are severe, impairing daily functioning or persisting beyond two weeks after delivery.
+Episodes of sadness and crying spells may last all day; you may not be able to fall asleep; or you can’t get up to eat, bathe or care for your baby.
 These are all signs of a condition called postpartum depression.
-In extreme cases, they may have thoughts of harming themselves or their babies.
+In extreme cases, thoughts of self-harm or harming the baby may occur.

 What is postpartum depression?

-Postpartum depression is a disorder that affects one out of seven pregnancies.
-Some factors that make a woman more likely to develop postpartum depression are having depression at some point in the past, an unplanned pregnancy, poor support from her partner/family and having difficulties with breast-feeding.
-It can occur at any time in the first 12 months after the birth of a baby and can even affect fathers/partners.
+Postpartum depression is a disorder that affects approximately 10% of women.
+Most women experience symptoms within the first month after delivery, but symptoms can occur anytime within the first year.
+Some factors that make a woman more likely to develop postpartum depression are genetics, having depression at some point in the past, an unplanned pregnancy, challenges with support from partner or family, and having difficulties with breastfeeding.

-Many new moms who suffer with postpartum depression feel ashamed of their symptoms or are unable to recognize them in the first place.
-But it's important to know that postpartum depression, like baby blues, is not caused by a new mom doing anything wrong.
+Many new moms who are affected by postpartum depression feel ashamed of the symptoms or are unable to recognize the feelings in the first place.
+But it's important to know that postpartum depression, like baby blues, is not caused by doing anything wrong.
 It's a medical problem, and treatment is available and effective.
-Furthermore, if postpartum depression goes untreated, there could be long-term effects on both mother and baby.
+If postpartum depression goes untreated, mother and baby could be affected long term.